TY-Yang3015/fleiadex/src/README.md

 This folder contains all building blocks of the neural network, i.e. the `flax.linen.Module` subclasses.
 Most of the blocks come with documentation written in `restructuredText` template, compatible with `PyCharm`.

+## `data_module` Folder

+This is the data-loading module. `.npy` files should be handled by the `DataLoader` class.
+The `thunderstorm_dataloader` submodule contains the designated data loader for thunderstorm dataset.

+More features will be added soon.

 ## `diffuser` Folder

 This folder currently only contains the [DDPM](https://arxiv.org/abs/2006.11239)-based diffusion interface.